Home | Client Services | Claims | Contact Us

 Top

-Additional Insured A person or entity that is protected against loss by the terms of the policy, in addition to the named insured.
+Additional Insured An entity or person that is protected against loss by the terms of the policy, in addition to the named insured.

 Adverse Weather Coverage for extra expense incurred by the interruption or abandonment of the event or production due to adverse weather conditions at the location.